tableau/TabPy/client.md

 ```

-When the trained model (named `gbm` in this case) is used in a function being deployed, Tableau will automatically save its definition using `pickle` along with the definition of the function.
+When the trained model (named `gbm` in this case) is used in a function being deployed (as in `gbm.predict(...)` below), Tableau will automatically save its definition using `cloudpickle` along with the definition of the function.
+The model will also be kept in memory on the server to achieve fast response times.
+If you persist your model manually to disk and read as part of your scoring function code however, you will notice that response times are noticeably longer as every time a client hits an endpoint, the code (including model loading) will get executed.
+In order to get the best performance, we recommended following the methodology outlined in this example.

 ```python